TL;DR - Quick Summary

 Error 4: Having No One to Back You Up

 Money transformation is made easier with support.
-And get into debt free communities or hire a financial adviser.
+Get into debt free communities or hire a financial adviser.

 The Long Game of Financial Independence